Return of the Private Practice

 Impossible you say?
 True, private practices have become rarer over the last decade as health systems consolidate.
 The AMA’s Benchmark Survey found, “2016 was the first year in which less than half of practicing physicians (47.1 percent) had an ownership stake in their practice.”

 Consolidation will continue to be a priority for most large health systems as each new physician generates millions in annual revenue for hospitals, especially when pushed to see more, do more, and bill more.
 Health systems that acquire private practices benefit from internal referrals and admissions, increased leverage with payors, and a treasure chest of patient data.
-Finally, health systems realize that ambulatory care is the future of healthcare.
-They are hedging themselves against a decrease in admissions.
+Finally, health systems realize that ambulatory care is the future of healthcare, each they more and more patients have access to websites like https://www.sharp.com/services/primary-care/ where they are able to find providers all over their area.

 Leaving private practice: a necessary evil